 The Final Word

 I am continually amazed at the dedicated authors that continue to publish titles that serve our preparedness community.
-It is not easy to compete with the sweat shops that are prolific in producing junk eBooks that crowd the space on Amazon.
+It is not easy to compete with the sweat shops that are prolific in producing junk eBooks.

 For this latest round of books, I did a bit of outreach to ensure that the selections were not a waste of your time or mine.
 That said, I had to kiss a few frogs along the way but I am sure you will agree, this is a great selection with something for everyone.